themrdemonized/STALKER-Anomaly-modded-exes/README.md

   * Duplicate section errors now prints the root file where the error happened for easier checking mod_... ltxes
   * Print of class and script errors in console
   * Here you can get the LTXDiff tool with set of scripts for converting ordinary mods to DLTX format (https://www.moddb.com/mods/stalker-anomaly/addons/dltxify-by-right-click-for-modders-tool).
+  * Fixed sorting news in News Tab in PDA
+  * Added getting material of ray_pick() result with all of its properties

 * Shader Scopes by CrookR and enhanced by Edzan, comes ready to use in the archive, delete old version first
   * Dynamic zoom is disabled by default for alternative sights (can be enabled by adding scope_dynamic_zoom_alt = true to the weapon section).
 For example, if you take SVD Lynx or SVD PMC with March Tactical (or other sights with adjustable zoom) and switch to alternate sight, they wont have dynamic zoom anymore